27 Beautiful Things To Do In Sydney At Night (For Couples)

 If you want to go all out and have dinner at Bennelong – our favourite restaurant in Sydney which is located inside one of the Sydney Opera House sails – go on a guided tour of Sydney Opera House and get some of the best seating to watch one of the exclusive performances, then THIS TOUR is for you.

 Looking for fun things to do in Sydney that also involve learning a bit about the city?
-Every Thursday, Friday and Saturday night you can take a 90 minute Ghost Tour around The Rocks.
-Afterwards check out some of our favourite restaurants in Sydney HERE.
+Learn about Sydney’s dark past in this popular 90 minute Sydney crime tour around The Rocks.

 The weather in Sydney is like no other I’ve seen in the world.
 We’ve seen clouds that literally look like they’re UFO’s to having witnessed the best sunset I’ve ever seen.